Tankenstein/retranslate/README.md

 ### withTranslations

 `withTranslations` is a higher order component that you can use to access translation functionality and language manually.
-You get access to both a `translate` function and the current language.
-The translate function takes a message key and template parameters, and returns an array of translation parts.
+You get access to a `translate` function, a `translateAsParts` function and the current `language`.
+The translate function takes a message key and template parameters, and returns a string translation.
+When using this function, react components passed as parameters will not work, and they'll be stringified.
+The other function, translateAsParts, returns the internal representation of translation parts.
 These translation parts have both a value and a property called `dangerous`.
 If `dangerous` is true, it's a resolved template parameter and you should take special care with it (as these are dynamic).

 Example use: